Police Code for Everything

 - In another episode, Wiggum reports "an 812 - Waking a Police Officer".

-- In "So It's Come to This: A Simpsons Clip Show" Wiggum refers to a beer explosion as a code 8.
+- In "So It's Come to This: A Simpsons Clip Show" Wiggum refers to code 8 after a beer explosion, prompting Lou to report "we need pretzels, repeat, pretzels!"

 - Garfield and Friends: